b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

    happens to the total amount of possible distinctive events.
 Example:
    $P(heads) = \frac{heads}{heads + tails} = \frac{1}{2} = 0.5$
 2. Probability of an impossible event is equal to 0.
 Probability of certain event is equal to 1.
+So, the probability takes values between 0 (inclusive) and 1 (inclusive).
 3. Probabilities of the mutually exclusive complementary events add up to 1.
 Example: $P(heads\ or\ tails) = P(heads) + P(tails) = \frac{1}{2} +
    \frac{1}{2} = 1$